|Nutritional Guidelines (per serving)|

-Lime pickle is surprisingly easy to make, but it does take patience and time for them to come out just right.
-This recipe requires putting a lime mixture in a pickling jar and leaving it for two weeks so it can ferment, hence the extra time involved.
-(Some recipes use four-week fermentation, and others serve the limes right away, but time is the most important ingredient.
+Lime pickle is surprisingly easy to make, but waiting is the hardest part—it takes patience and time for them to come out just right.
+This recipe requires putting a lime mixture in a pickling jar and leaving it for two weeks so it can ferment.
+Some recipes use four-week fermentation, and others serve the limes right away, but time is the most important ingredient.
 Allowing proper fermentation is what gives these limes their distinct essence.

 2 dozen medium to large limes, quartered and seeded

 3/4 cup white sea salt